- Your business needs working capital to finance day-to-day expenses and move your business forward.

 When is the Best Time to Apply for a Working Capital Line of Credit?

-The answer depends on your current financial situation, that’s why it’s so important to clearly understand your working capital needs before applying.
+The answer depends on your current financial situation, that’s why it’s so important to clearly understand your business capital needs before applying.

 When calculating your working capital, you’ll have to make educated guesses about the future based on previous results, upcoming projects, possible losses, etc. These projections help track those months when you’ll have more outflows than inflows, and identify when the cash flow gap is the widest.
 With this information, you’ll know when to secure funding to support your business.

-Here are some of the reasons why you might need a working capital line of credit:
+Here are some of the reasons or business expenses that might justify why you might need the business financing:

 - Addressing emergency expenses.